-So you’ve chosen waterproof, longwear makeup, well done.
+So you’ve chosen waterproof, long-wear makeup, well done.
 But it’s still makeup, not a tattoo—and so you have to be ready to make cosmetic touch-ups on the go.
-Make sure that you has a well-stocked makeup bag with everything you need to keep your face totally perfect.
-We’re talking the usual suspects like concealer, powder, eyeliner and lipstick—but also wedding day extras, like blush, mascara, makeup removal wipes and a few (clean) brushes to reapply.
+Make sure that you have a well-stocked makeup bag with everything you need to keep your face totally perfect.
+We’re talking the usual suspects like concealer, powder, eyeliner, and lipstick—but also wedding day extras, like blush, mascara, makeup removal wipes and a few (clean) brushes to reapply.

 Don’t forget your body!